Enspire-Tech/openapi-connectors/src/main/resources/ARTIFACT_README.md

 ### Issues
 1. Unsupported type: ARRAY
-    + The response content type is array, which is not supported by Boomi at this time.
+    + The response content type is array, which is not a supported response type.
     + Affected operations:
       * getAppEvents
       * getAppTables